 Every organization requires skilled, dedicated leadership.
-In a best-case scenario, you can build your existing talent up and develop leadership in-house.
+In a best-case scenario, you can build your existing talent and develop leadership in-house.
 This allows you to achieve numerous mission-critical goals, including improving talent retention, reducing churn, enhancing engagement, and improving employee loyalty.
-It also allows you to reduce the costs and other challenges involved with recruiting and onboarding new talent. eLeaP has powerful tools to support your leadership development efforts.
+It also allows you to reduce the costs and other challenges in recruiting and onboarding new talent. eLeaP has powerful tools to support your leadership development efforts.

 Overall Leadership Evaluation Comments

 - You consistently bring people together to achieve company goals and objectives.